FamilySearch/GEDCOM.io/_pages/tag-def/FAX.md

 specification:
   - Facsimile
   - A fax telephone number appropriate for sending data facsimiles.
-See PHON for more.
+See `PHON` for additional comments on telephone numbers.

 label: 'Facsimile'